Detecting Uterine Fibroids with Magnetic Resonance Imaging (MRI)

 Non-surgical option: Saves the uterus and stops the fibroids

 Uterine fibroid embolization (UFE)is a procedure in which an interventional radiologist uses a catheter to deliver tiny particles that block the blood supply to the fibroids.
-This is a non-surgical, non-surgical therapy that treats all fibroids that are present.
+This is a non-surgical therapy that treats all fibroids that are present.
 This procedure usually takes less than one hour.
 Clinical data suggests that patients treated with uterine fibroid embolization return to work and daily activities on average within 7-11 days.

 - Preservation of the uterus